AasthaAgrawa/Data-Analyst-Portfolio/Sales_Data_Analysis/README.md

 ## Conclusion & Next Steps

-This project shows how real‑world retail data can be structured, imported, and analyzed to yield business‑relevant insights.
-For future work, I plan to:
+This project demonstrates how real-world retail data can be structured, imported, and analyzed to generate actionable business insights.
+Next steps:

-Build a visualization dashboard (e.g., using Tableau or Python + matplotlib/seaborn) to make trends and insights accessible.
+- Build a visualization dashboard using Tableau or Python (matplotlib/seaborn) for clear trend presentation.

-Extend analysis to predict future sales (time-series forecasting) — useful for inventory planning and demand forecasting.
+- Extend analysis to predict future sales for inventory planning and demand forecasting.

-Incorporate additional data (e.g., promotions, weather, demographic data) to enrich analysis and improve model robustness.
+- Incorporate additional data (e.g., promotions, weather, demographics) to enrich insights and improve predictive accuracy.

 ## Credits & References

-Retail dataset from Kaggle: Walmart Recruiting – Store Sales Forecasting
+- Retail dataset from Kaggle: Walmart Recruiting – Store Sales Forecasting

-Project structure inspired by best‑practice templates and portfolio advice (e.g., sample README from AnalyticsAccelerator)